+Brick repointing is a process of brickwork restoration, that restores and enhances the water resistance and energy performance of bricks and mortar of your property.
 Over time, voids in the joints between bricks, allow the undesirable entrance of water caused by weathering and decay.
 Water entering through these voids can cause significant damage through frost weathering and from salt dissolution and deposition.
-We have been providing, in accordance with regulations of historic brickwork restoration standards, a brick repointing, brick pointing preparation and lime mortar services.
-That allows for your property to retain its water resistance and natural beauty through brickwork and stonework.

-RepointingNext, we clean the joints of the remaining dust and then repointing with a chosen type and colour of pointing starts.
+In the process of renewing the pointing, we recreate joints between bricks for the brick repointing.
+We do this by firstly forming a neat recess.
+Next, we clean the joints of the remaining dust.
+Then we start repointing with a chosen type and colour of pointing.
 For repointing, we use lime mortar.
 The properties of the lime mortar provide certain advantages when working with soft bricks, natural stone and terracotta.
 In the restoration of structures originally built using lime mortar, it is not recommended to use the Portland cement.

-Weather Struck pointing
+Weather Struck Pointing

-in this type of pointing, the pressed into the raked joints mortar is finished off flush with the edges of the bricks.
+In this type of pointing, the pressed into the raked joints mortar is finished off flush with the edges of the bricks.
 This process gives a rough, "old look" appearance.
 This type of pointing requires a lot of skills and experience to get the necessary results.
 It is extensively used in brickwork and stone masonry face work.

-Ribbon Cut pointing
+Ribbon Cut Pointing